garrandall/popular-music-data/tracks/someday-never-comes-creedence-clearwater-revival.md

 Sayin', "Someday you'll understand."

-Well, I'm here to tell you now each and ev'ry mother's son You better learn it fast; you better learn it young, 'Cause, "Someday" Never Comes."
+Well, I'm here to tell you now each and every mother's son You better learn it fast; you better learn it young, 'Cause, "Someday" Never Comes."